neilg63/spreadsheet_to_json/README.md

 - `.sheet_name(name: &str)` case-insensitive sheet name.
 It will match the first sheet with name after stripping spaces and punctuation.
 - `.read_mode_async()` Defer processing of rows with a callback in the second argument in render_spreadsheet_async()
 - `.json_lines()` Output will be rendered one json object per row.
 - `field_name_mode(system: &str, override_header: bool)`: use either A1 or C for the default column key notation where headers are either unavailable or suppressed via the `override_header` flag.
 - `override_headers(keys: &[&str])` Override matched or automatic column keys.
 More advanced column options will be detailed soon.
 - `override_columns(cols: &[Value])` This lets you override column key names and value formats via a hashmap, represented here as a serde_json::Value`.
-More details to come.
+More details to come soon.

 Simple example:
 ```rust